Lumunix/IntelliJ-IDEA-Docker/README.md

 XSERVEIP=<YOUR IP FROM IFCONFIG>
 ```

-9. Using Terminal, navigate to the **/macOs** folder, run docker compose to start Intellij
+9. Using Terminal, navigate to the **<Repo Directory>/macOs** folder, run docker compose to start Intellij

 ```
 docker-compose up